 Weighing at 5.03 carats this is the third largest diamond on our list.
 It has a vibrant red color with a slightly brown tint.
 What makes this stone stand out the most is its horizontally divided kite shaped facet.

 This is another diamond that had rather humble beginnings.
 Originally sold at an estate sale it was mistaken for a garnet pin for hats.
-Thankfully, after close examination by its sole owner, Sidney De Young, a Boston based jeweler, the stone was officially recognized to be a brilliant red diamond.
+Thankfully, after close examination by its sole owner, Sidney De Young, a Boston based jeweler, the stone was officially recognized to be a brilliant red stone.
 De Young ultimately donated this diamond to the Museum of Natural History in Washington D.C.

 4. The Hancock Red

 Believed to have originated from Brazil, this 0.95 carat diamond has a sweet red color with a purple hue.
 The original owner of this stone was Warren Hancock, a diamond collector and rancher located in Montana.
 He had originally obtained the diamond at a local jeweler during 1956 for $13,500.
 What is most noteworthy about this diamond however, is its record breaking bid during a 1987 auction.
-The stone sold for a record $880,000 (this translates to slightly over $926,000 per carat) and was documented to be the first high quality red diamond to be sold at an auction.
+The stone sold for a record $880,000 (this translates to slightly over $926,000 per carat) and was documented to be the first high quality red gem to be sold at an auction.

 5. The Rob Red